Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

     -   [Step 9: Block Design Containers (Bottom Up flow)](#step-9-block-design-containers-bottom-up-flow)

-# Designing with IP Integrator
+# Designing with IP integrator

 **Introduction**

 ***Version : Vivado 2022.1***

-The Xilinx® Vivado® Design Suite IP Integrator lets you create complex system designs by instantiating and interconnecting IP cores from the Vivado IP catalog onto a design canvas.
-You can create designs interactively through the IP Integrator design canvas GUI, or programmatically using a Tcl programming interface.
+The Xilinx® Vivado® Design Suite IP integrator  lets you create complex system designs by instantiating and interconnecting IP cores from the Vivado IP catalog onto a design canvas.
+You can create designs interactively through the IP integrator  design canvas GUI, or programmatically using a Tcl programming interface.

-This tutorial walks you through the steps for building a basic IP subsystem design using the IP Integrator.
-You will instantiate a few IPs in the IP Integrator and then stitch them up to create an IP sub-system design.
-While working through this tutorial, you will be introduced to the IP Integrator GUI, run design rule checks (DRC) on your design, and then integrate the design into a top-level design in the Vivado Design Suite.
+This tutorial walks you through the steps for building a basic IP subsystem design using the IP integrator .
+You will instantiate a few IPs in the IP integrator  and then stitch them up to create an IP sub-system design.
+While working through this tutorial, you will be introduced to the IP integrator  GUI, run design rule checks (DRC) on your design, and then integrate the design into a top-level design in the Vivado Design Suite.
 Finally, you will run synthesis and implementation and generate a bitstream on the design.

 **Tutorial Design Description**

-This tutorial is based on a simple processor-based IP Integrator design.
+This tutorial is based on a simple processor-based IP integrator  design.
 It contains peripheral IP cores, AXI Interconnect core, SmartConnect core and DDR4 SDRAM.
 The major focus of this tutorial is to get familiar with Vivado IP integrator  and to explore enhanced features like Block Design Containers (BDC).

-For the purpose of learning the different IP Integrator (IPI) capabilities, we will manually do some of the steps described in this tutorial, instead of using an automated option all the time.
+For the purpose of learning the different IP integrator  (IPI) capabilities, we will manually do some of the steps described in this tutorial, instead of using an automated option all the time.
 The major flow in this lab will be Graphical User Interface (GUI) flow of the IPI